Almost Bayesian: The Fractal Dynamics of Stochastic Gradient Descent: Fractional Dynamics of Deep Learning

-We would now like to figure out the relationship between the fractal dimension and the spectral dimension.
-The definition of being in a subdiffusive regime is that the displacement $R(t)$ of a typical particle should scale as a power law like
+We would now like to figure out the relationship between the local fractal dimension (the local learning coefficient) and the spectral dimension. \begin{definition}[Walk Dimension (\citep{PALADIN1987147}, \citep{BOUCHAUD1990127})] Let $R(t)$ be the displacement of a particle at time $t$.
+The \textit{walk dimension} is defined by